-- 1. This application was taken to a previous Planning Committee on the 20 August 2019.
-The previous report is attached to this report as Appendix A. - At that Committee it_was resolved to grant planning permission in accordance with the Officer Recommendation to Committee, subject to conditions and a s.106 legal agreement. - 3.
-The s.106 agreement required traffic calming measures to be delivered to the entrance to the site, within the adopted highway.
+- 1. This application was taken to a previous Planning Committee on the 7 July 2020.
+The Officer report is attached to this report as Appendix A. - 2.
+At that Committee the item was deferred for more information from LCC Highways, with regards to the withdrawal of the obligation to provide traffic calming measures via a legal agreement. - 3.
+The previously resolved decision to include a S.106 agreement required traffic calming measures to be delivered to the entrance to the site, within the adopted highway.
 It contained no other obligations of the developer. - 4.
-During negotiations regarding the wording of the appropriate section 106 agreement LCC Highways informed the Council that they no longer sought any highway mitigation from this development and therefore the obligation in the legal agreement was not required.
+However, during negotiations regarding the wording of the appropriate section 106 agreement LCC Highways informed the Council that they no longer sought any highway mitigation from this development and therefore the obligation in the legal agreement was not required.
 LCC Highways do not wish to enter into any legal agreement requiring these works.
-LCC as the Highway Authority have confirmed that the traffic calming measures are not necessary or justified the reasons given for this are as follows;

-- a) The additional vehicle movements by 4 dwellings is insignificant compared to those of the public house - b) The speed readings are not significantly high - c) The location of the cushions is likely to be objected as they clash with private accesses - d) The highest speed reading is in the SW direction and the cushions are SW of the site, which doesn't mitigate the impact of the site - 5.
-Policy DM3 of the adopted SADMP requires development to contribute towards the provision and maintenance of necessary infrastructure to mitigate the impact of additional development on community services and facilities. - 6.
+- 5. At the previous Committee is was reported that LCC as the Highway Authority confirmed that the traffic calming measures are not necessary or justified the reasons given for this are as follows; - a) The additional vehicle movements is insignificant compared to those of the public house - b) The speed readings are not significantly high - c) The location of the cushions is likely to be objected as they clash with private accesses - d) The highest speed reading is in the SW direction and the cushions are SW of the site, which doesn't mitigate the impact of the site - 6.
+Further discussions have taken place with LCC Highways who have since confirmed that the above comments have not changed from those reported at the previous Committee.
+The most recent speed surveys show that traffic travelling along here is below the 30mph speed limit and therefore no traffic calming measures are necessary and it would not be reasonable to require this proposal to provide any. - 7.
+LCC Highways also confirmed that this is inclusive of speed signs, including Vehicle Activated Signs (VAS) (such as the one provided by the Nailstone Colliery development).
+A VAS cannot be justified as a consequence of this application given the measured speeds. - 8.
+Policy DM3 of the adopted SADMP requires development to contribute towards the provision and maintenance of necessary infrastructure to mitigate the impact of additional development on community services and facilities. - 9.
 The request for any planning obligations (infrastructure contributions) must be considered alongside the requirement contained within the Community Infrastructure Levy Regulations 2010 (As Amended) (CIL) and paragraph 56 of the Framework.
-The CIL Regulations and NPPF confirm that where developer contributions are requested they need to be necessary to make the development acceptable in planning terms, directly related and fairly and reasonably related in scale and kind to the development proposed. - 7.
+The CIL Regulations and NPPF confirm that where developer contributions are requested they need to be necessary to make the development acceptable in planning terms, directly related and fairly and reasonably related in scale and kind to the development proposed. - 10.
 The Local Highway Authority have stated that the contributions sought are not necessary to make the development acceptable in highway terms and are not fairly and reasonably related in scale to the development proposed.
-The contributions sought therefore no longer meet the requirements of the CIL Regulations and should be removed. - 8.
+The contributions sought therefore no longer meet the requirements of the CIL Regulations and should be removed. - 11.
 The application proposal has not been altered, given the comments above, the recommendations to Planning Committee do not alter from those identified in the previous report and the proposal is considered acceptable in planning terms and recommended for approval subject to the conditions contained in the previous report attached at appendix A.